 My WrightIMC teammates are used to hearing me say that search does not create search.
 When we’re trying to get in front of queries, this means we understand that the interest that caused the users to perform their searches were generated by other mediums.
 Web content pieces, banner ads, radio, podcasts, TV, print, and so on are what really drove those searches.
 They all complement each other and should be intertwined.

 Social likes and follows, views to an important page, email signups, and so on are all considered microconversions.
 They are important, but most of these are not generating profits by themselves.
 Metrics like these can only be looked at on a client-by-client basis.
 They are meaningless without context.
-Marketers must decide what they intend to do with each action and how they should fit into the greater picture.
+An Internet Marketer must decide what they intend to do with each action and how they should fit into the greater picture.

 ROI & ROAS